-Some therefore believe that there are no prophets today for revelation has ceased.
+There is much disagreement today as to whether there are prophets today.
+Some believe revelation has ceased.
 They believe that we do not really need a prophet for if we needed prophets God would give us prophets.
 They are not necessary today because we have already divine revelation.
 All we really need therefore is illumination to understand the written revelation and so therefore no Seminary or Bible College or school can train prophets, but they can train teachers, evangelists, pastor- teachers, and gifted men.

 As the mouthpiece of God, the prophet offers divine revelations with two contents.
-The first is predictive revelation, such as is found in Acts 11:27-28.
+The first is "predictive revelation", such as is found in Acts 11:27-28.
 When prophets came down from Jerusalem to Antioch one of them named Agabus brought the new revelation from God to the brethren that there would be a great famine all over the world.
 This was clearly a particular and specific bad time and it took place in the reign of Claudius.

-This same man prophesied as recorded in Acts chapter 21:10-11.
-He took the apostle Paul's belt and bound his own hands and feet and told the brethren that the Holy Spirit was going to do the same thing to Paul, and this would happen when he went up to Jerusalem.
+Acts 21:10-11 tells us the same man prophesied when he took the apostle Paul's belt and bound his own hands and feet and told the brethren that the Holy Spirit was going to do the same thing to Paul, and this would happen when he went up to Jerusalem.
 The brethren therefore begged Paul not to go to Jerusalem but Paul was not persuaded by what was going to happen to him.
-Paul went to Jerusalem and as prophesied he was put in prison and bound

-When we read Psalm 22 it is stated that Messiah would cry with on the Cross and it came to pass for the Lord Jesus Christ uttered those very words in fulfillment of Old Testament prophecy.
+Paul went to Jerusalem and as prophesied he was put in prison and bound Also Psalm 22 stated that Messiah would cry with on the Cross and it came to pass for the Lord Jesus Christ uttered those very words in fulfillment of Old Testament prophecy.

-There is another element to prophecy and that is moral revelation for when truth comes from God it speaks about the present as well as the future and the prophecies address the moral condition of the people pointing out their sins through prophecy and the need for repentance, confession, and return to the Lord in order to avoid judgment coming on them.
+There is another element to prophecy and that is moral revelation for when truth comes from God it speaks about the present as well as the future and the prophecies address the moral condition of the people pointing out their sins and the need for repentance, confession, and return to the Lord in order to avoid judgment coming on them.

 We therefore point out that though believers will look at the book of Revelation and develop all kinds of charts and try to fit the events in the book of Revelation into their charts, that might be useful, but we will really benefit from the lessons in Revelation if they strengthen us in our spiritual life today, comfort, edify and console us, and convict us of our sins, for the words are designed to cause us to think of the Lord Jesus Christ more closely in the present time.

-In our Study therefore is Moses clearly states that God would raise up a prophet like him inspired by the Holy Spirit.
-He would be like Moses for he would come to give the people of

-Israel spiritual light men and direction so that they would not need to rely on divination, sorcery, and the occult practices.
+In our Study therefore Moses clearly states that God would raise up a prophet like him inspired by the Holy Spirit.
+He would be like Moses for he would come to give the people of Israel spiritual light men and direction so that they would not need to rely on divination, sorcery, and the occult practices.
 These disciplines are false and have no power and they reveal no truth.
 He will command attention and the people should listen to him.
 The word which means hear (sama) implies obedience, for this prophet will bring words from Yahweh.